ikanher/categorized-bookmarks/documentation/user-stories.md

 - [x] User can view a category
 - [x] User can add a bookmark to a category
 - [x] User can not see or change other users' categories
+- [x] User can add categories as subcategories
+- [x] User can view subcategories of a category

 # Bookmark management
 - [x] User can create a new bookmark